lostintransaction/lostintransaction.github.io/_src/posts/2014-03-14-computing-a-bitcoin-address-part-1-private-to-public-key.md

     Tags: public key, private key, elliptic curve, OpenSSL, C, Racket, FFI

 I've been wondering how Bitcoin addresses are generated.
-This post and the ones following will explore, step by step, how to go from a Bitcoin private key to a public address.
+This post and the ones following will explore, step by step, how to transform a Bitcoin private key to a public address.

 I know that Bitcoin public and private keys are